-Dyskinesias are involuntary, erratic, writhing movements of the face, arms, legs or trunk.
+Abnormal, involuntary body movements that can appear as jerking, fidgeting, twisting and turning movements; frequently caused by dopaminergic medications to treat Parkinson’s. are involuntary, erratic, writhing movements of the face, arms, legs or trunk.
 They are often fluid and dance-like, but they may also cause rapid jerking or slow and extended muscle spasms.
 They are not a symptom of Parkinson's itself.
-Rather, they are a complication from some Parkinson's medications.

 Orthostatic hypotension (OH) is a drop in blood pressure that happens when you go from a seated position or lying down to standing.
 Certain medications (including those for high blood pressure), dehydration and conditions such as heart disease increase this risk.